dortania/OpenCore-Multiboot/troubleshooting.md

 ## Windows causes problems in multiboot configuration

 Windows can be a bitch when it comes to multidisk setups (it freaks out when it sees a lot of EFI partitions on a lot of disks).
 If it happens, disable/disconnect all the other disks and install windows as you would normally do, selecting the correct disk.
-If it doesn't work you can install windows manually by following [this guide from TenForums](https://www.tenforums.com/tutorials/84331-apply-windows-image-using-dism-instead-clean-install.html)
+If it doesn't work you can install windows manually by following [this guide from TenForums](https://www.tenforums.com/tutorials/84331-apply-windows-image-using-dism-instead-clean-install.html).
+You cannot create MSR and Recovery when there are things already installed on the disk (like this guide), but you don't need them.
+(TODO: some way of creating a separate windows Recovery, I cannot find any guide on how to do that so that Windows would recognize it natively, if you know of a guide or know how to do it, open [a PR](https://github.com/dortania/OpenCore-Multiboot/) or [an issue](https://github.com/dortania/bugtracker) with your ideas.)